sebbdk/vargr-dbai/readme.md

 ## Supported storage / databases
 * LowDB
 * MongoDB
+* Sequalize (Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server)

 ## Todo:
-* Sequalize integration (to support Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server)
+* Knex integration (Sequalize requires a large amount of config, which we might be able to avoid using knex)
 * Documentation
 * Test suite refactor
+* More tests
 * Pick new integrations, Redis, CouchDB..??
    * https://insights.stackoverflow.com/survey/2019?utm_source=so-owned&utm_medium=announcement-banner&utm_campaign=dev-survey-2019#technology-_-most-loved-dreaded-and-wanted-databases
 * Are there any common missing use cases?